orbitartprint/bballorbit/src/blog/content/zoom-action.md

   <!-- Text (right) -->
   <div class="w-full">
     <p class="text-base leading-relaxed mb-2">
-      The <strong>Middle Zoom</strong> shifts the entire action to the center of the floor, usually out of a 5-Out setup.
+      The <strong>Middle Zoom</strong> shifts the entire action to the center of the floor, usually out of a 5-Out setup.<br />
       The big receives the ball in the slot while a screen lifts a guard from the wing into the middle handoff.
       This central alignment opens up both sides of the court and makes defensive help rotations much harder.
     </p>